-LISTSERV Maestro 3.3 gives you the ability to add up to 20 reports to the Dashboard.
-Each report is displayed in its own section, showing a "miniaturized" version of the report.
+LISTSERV Maestro gives you the ability to add up to 20 reports to the Dashboard.
+Each report is displayed in its own section, showing a "miniaturized" version of the report, and each report is automatically updated when new data is available.